Can a writer improve by watching movies?

 It's an absurd sort of pretentiousness that writers have something of a monopoly on.
 It is laughable to imagine a musician who doesn't like music, a painter who doesn't like to look at paintings, or an actor who doesn't like to watch others' performances.
 Yet for some reason would-be writers spring up like dandelions who don't really like reading.
 Why writers are the dillholes of the art world about this is beyond me, but non-reading writers are legion.

 Now....I'm not saying this because I feel like I have some kind of authority.
 I don't.
 I have less authority than the guy who sweeps the floors at a fast food place.
 But I pay attention to those who do: successful, published, great, even famous writers.
 And believe me when I tell you that the successful writers across the ages haven't agreed on much of anything, save two things: you have to write a lot and you have to read a lot.
-These fuckers will argue about the color of the goddamned sky, but they agree on that.
+These fuckers will argue about how much to write, when to write, what position to write, what makes good writing, dialogue attribution tags, the number of drafts, the temperature of the room, how often groupie threesomes should be incorporated into the writing process, and the color of the goddamned sky, but they agree that you have to read a lot.

 That should tell you something.